-Aikido of Northwest Kansas Testing Requirements
+Aikido of Northwest Kansas Testing Requirements (videos in process of being uploaded)

 Adult Ranks